Fanwood, New Jersey: Public transportation

-The Fanwood station is an NJ Transit railroad station on the Raritan Valley Line.
-The building on the north side of the tracks (westbound platform) is a Victorian building and, like the north building at Westfield station, is used by a non-profit organization.
+The Fanwood station is an NJ Transit railroad station offering commuter rail service.
 The ticket office is in the station building on the south side of the tracks (eastbound platform).
-The station provides service to Newark Penn Station, and from there to Hoboken Terminal or Penn Station in Midtown Manhattan.
+The building on the north side of the tracks (westbound platform) is a historic Victorian building and, like the north building at Westfield station, is used by a non-profit organization.
+The station provides service on the Raritan Valley Line to Newark Penn Station, and from there via connections to Hoboken Terminal or New York Penn Station in Midtown Manhattan.

-Currently riders can take one seat rides to Penn Station in Midtown Manhattan during rush hour on weekdays, with transfer at Newark Penn Station required to reach to New York Penn Station at all other times, including weekends.
+Currently riders can take one-seat rides to New York Penn Station during rush hour on weekdays, with transfer at Newark Penn Station required to reach to New York Penn Station at all other times, including weekends.
 The Raritan Valley Railroad Coalition has been promoting the economic benefits of one-seat ride access to New York City since 1998.
 RVRC has succeeded in gaining one-seat rides during off peak hours during the week; there are nine trains in each direction where riders do not need to transfer at Newark Penn Station.
-The ultimate goal of RVRC is to extend such one-seat rides during rush hours, which would have been achieved with the Access to the Region's Core tunnel program, but this was cancelled by then Governor Chris Christie.
+The ultimate goal of RVRC is to extend such one-seat rides during rush hours, which would have been achieved with the Access to the Region's Core tunnel program, but this had been cancelled by then Governor Chris Christie.

 NJ Transit offers bus service to and from the Port Authority Bus Terminal in Midtown Manhattan on the 113 and local service on the 822 route.

 Newark Liberty International Airport is approximately 25 minutes away to the east.